 - Say This, Not That: How to Help Someone You Love

 - Death, Grief, and Social Justice: Responding to Violent Deaths

 - On Grief and Writing: How Telling the Truth Heals

 Megan Devine is on a mission to help people love each other better.

-A Pacific Northwest writer, speaker, and grief advocate, she is the founder of Refuge In Grief, a hub of grief education and outreach, where she leads people through some of the most devastating times of their lives.
+A Pacific Northwest author, speaker, and grief consultant, she is the founder of Refuge In Grief, a hub of grief education and outreach, where she leads people through some of the most devastating times of their lives.
 Together with her team, she facilitates a growing catalog of courses, events, and trainings to help grieving people, and those who wish to support them, learn the skills they need to carry pain that cannot be fixed.
 Her real gift is in bringing much-needed conversation about grief into places you might not think to look.

 Megan is the author of the new book, It’s OK That You’re Not OK: Meeting Grief & Loss in a Culture that Doesn’t Understand.
-She has been featured widely in the media, including the New York Times, Bustle Magazine, National Public Radio, Spirituality & Health, Bustle Magazine, Harvard Business Review, and Modern Loss.
+She has been featured widely in the media, including the New York Times, the Washington Post, Well & Good, National Public Radio, Spirituality & Health, Bustle Magazine, Harvard Business Review, and Modern Loss.
 She’s a sought after expert when grief erupts in the public sphere.

 Megan was very thorough in making sure she was prepared for her Death Salon Seattle talk, and her preparation showed: she knocked it out of the park.
 The moving delivery of her personal story, plus her issuing a challenge to our community to do better around grief, led many Death Salon attendees to cite Megan’s talk as a highlight of our programming.